-The purpose of this report is to present an overview of the results of air quality monitoring conducted onsite at DAP and at 10 external monitoring locations in the vicinity of the airport over the period Q1 and Q2, 2017.
-The Ambient Air Quality Standards Regulations 2011 (the Regulations), S.I.
-No. 180 of 2011, implement EU Directive 2008/50/EC on Ambient Air Quality and Cleaner Air for Europe.
-This report compares the data collected during the daa monitoring programme with limit values contained in The Ambient Air Quality Standards Regulations 2011 (the Regulations) to assess air quality at each monitoring location.
+The purpose of this report is to present an overview of the results of air quality monitoring conducted onsite at DAP and at 10 external monitoring locations in the vicinity of the airport in Q1 2018.
+The Ambient Air Quality Standards Regulations 2011, S.I.
+No. 180 of 2011 (the Regulations), implement EU Directive 2008/50/EC on Ambient Air Quality and Cleaner Air for Europe.
+This report compares the data collected during the daa monitoring programme with limit values contained in the Regulations to assess air quality at each monitoring location.